What Drugs Will Cause Withdrawal Symptoms?

 This last symptom is problematic because it can quickly lead to the person relapsing to drug abuse, interfering in the recovery process.
 While different drugs and their effects on different systems may result in different withdrawal symptoms, the general process of withdrawal is the same.

-Drugs That Cause Withdrawal
+Which Drugs Cause Withdrawal Syndrome?

 Some drug types always cause some level of withdrawal syndrome, as defined by the following categories.